-Tenants' handbook
+Tenants' Handbook

 A handbook containing useful information (such as contact telephone numbers) but it does not form part of this tenancy agreement.
-Copies of the tenants' handbook are available on request from your Housing Officer.
+Copies of the Tenants' Handbook are available on request from your Housing Officer terms and conditions

-Tenancy policy
+Tenancy Policy

-Crawley Borough Council's published tenancy policy.
+Crawley Borough Council's published Tenancy Policy.
 A copy is available on the council's website (www.crawley.gov.uk) or is available on request from your Housing Officer.